Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Selling while relocating is different from a typical home sale.

-You may have a firm move date, a new job start date, a school calendar, or a deadline connected to your next home.
+You may have a firm move date, a job start date, a school deadline, temporary housing arrangements, or timing connected to the purchase of your next home.

 A relocation selling plan should consider: